Kolkman/RaspberrySecureTimeServer/Building-a-Raspberry-Secure-Timeserver.md

 If you get stuck here see [the relevant section in the NTFs howto](https://www.ntpsec.org/white-papers/stratum-1-microserver-howto/#_smoke_test_the_gps_hat_combination)

+The output above is in formated as  [NMEA data ](https://www.gpsinformation.org/dale/nmea.htm)

 ## Building GPSD

 GPSD is needed to get a reasonable wall-clock that in combination with the PPS signal will get us to a milisecond precision server.

+GPSD comes as a raspian package.

+	$ apt install gpsd

+will do the trick and install the gpsd deamon.
+For gpsmon you will have to install the  gpsd-clients package:

+	$ apt insall  gpsd-clients

-The [Network Time Foundation Stratum-1-Microserver HOWTO][] suggests to build the deamon yourself.
+Alternatively: The [Network Time Foundation Stratum-1-Microserver HOWTO][] suggests to build the deamon yourself.
 So we follow their instructions i.e. clone the git repository and build it.

     $ git clone git://git.savannah.nongnu.org/gpsd.git
     $ cd gpsd
     $ scons timeservice=yes magic_hat=yes nmea0183=yes ublox=yes mtk3301=yes fixed_port_speed=9600 fixed_stop_bits=1
 	$ sudo scons udev-install

-Once you build everything you can test the lot with `gpsmon` which wil show you a good overview of visible satelites, your location and the time.
+Once you intalled or build everything you can test the lot with `gpsmon` which wil show you a good overview of visible satelites, your location and the time.

+Start the gps deamon:

+	$ gpsd -n /dev/gpsd0

+Test your setup:
-    $ sudo ./gpsmon /dev/gpsd0
+	$ sudo gpsmon /dev/gpsd0

     timeserv:/dev/gpsd0 9600 8N1  NMEA0183>